The Asylum Broadside

 The Privateer’s Guild

-The one neutral ground where a sailor of either flag may drink without bloodshed — violence is forbidden on guild grounds.
-The peace is kept by Head Bosun Clayton Greer, a rare captain who flies the colors of both Elenethil and Zhangrym at once.
+Neutral ground where a sailor of any flag may drink without bloodshed.
+The peace is kept by Head Bosun Clayton Greer, a rare captain who has flown the colors of both Elenethil and Zhangrym in his many years at sea, and now works for interests of his own.

 The First People